SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 and, stimulated by his devotion, he heard this other Mass also.
 When he returned to the accustomed place, he found it solitary, every one being already hired by various proprietors in the neighborhood;
-so the good man, much cast down, returned toward his house; but in the way encountered a wealthy citizen, who, struck with the clouds of grief on his brow, asked whence arose his sorrow."What would you have?" said the poor fellow."This morning, in order not to lose Mass, I have lost my day's hire.""Give yourself no trouble about that," said the rich citizen, "go to church, hear another Mass for my intention, and this evening I will pay you a day's hire."
+so the good man, much cast down, returned toward his house; but in the way encountered a wealthy citizen, who, struck with the clouds of grief on his brow, asked whence arose his sorrow."What would you have?" said the poor fellow."This morning, in order not to lose Mass, I have lost my day's hire."
+"Give yourself no trouble about that," said the rich citizen, "go to church, hear another Mass for my intention, and this evening I will pay you a day's hire."
 The poor man went and heard all the Masses celebrated that day, and in the evening went to receive his wage, which consisted of twelve soldi, the usual pay of day-laborers in that district.
 He was going contentedly home, when he met an unknown personage (as I conceive, the Saviour of the world Himself) who asked what reward he had obtained for a day so well employed.
 And on hearing the reply, He said,"What! so little for work so meritorious?
 Go back to the rich man, and tell him that if he does not increase the gift, his affairs shall all go wrong."
 This simple soul took the message to the citizen, who gave him five pieces more and bade him go in peace.
 The poor man was quite satisfied with his increase, but Jesus was not satisfied!"Return," said the unknown counsellor, "return to the niggardly man, and tell him that if he does not increase your reward, he may look for a dreadful disaster."
 Again he went with a demeanor of timid respect, and with hesitating utterance and low voice, delivered his message.
 Then the rich man, deeply struck, and moved interiorly by God, went so far as to give him a hundred soldi, with some clothing quite good and new.
 (Nicol.
 Lag. tract.
 6, d.
 10, de Mis.
-G. 100.
+G. 100.)
-)No doubt you admire with reason Divine Providence thus interposing in behalf of this poor vine-dresser, be cause of the pious devotion with which he had always assisted at the Holy Sacrifice.
+No doubt you admire with reason Divine Providence thus interposing in behalf of this poor vine-dresser, be cause of the pious devotion with which he had always assisted at the Holy Sacrifice.
 But much more worthy of admiration is the favor which the Sovereign Mercy thus contrived to exercise toward the rich man; for the following night the Saviour appeared to him in sleep, and related to him that, through the Masses heard for him by his poor neighbor,